 Alabama LLC Annual Report

 An Annual report is essential for all business types.
-It authenticates that the information provided to the Secretary Of the State is accurate & updated.
+It authenticates that the information provided to the Secretary of State is accurate & updated.
 The information provided in the annual report helps the State officials to ensure that all the companies pay taxes.
 The Alabama Annual Report is filed with the office of the Alabama Secretary of State.
+Note that the LLC Annual Report is not the same as the Certificate of Compliance in Alabama.

 Does the State of Alabama require an Annual Report Filing?

-It is mandatory for an LLC to file an Annual Report in the State of Alabama, with the office of Alabama Secretary of State.
-In addition to LLCs, legal entities such LLPs & Corporations are bound to file the Annual Report along with the Business Privilege Tax.
+It is mandatory for an LLC to file an Annual Report in the State of Alabama with the Alabama Secretary of State.
+In addition to LLCs, legal entities such as LLPs & Corporations are bound to file the Annual Report along with the Business Privilege Tax.

 Annual Report Deadline

 The Alabama Annual Report must be filed by April 15 each year.
-Every LLC is bound by this rule, except an LLC in its first calendar year of the business.
+Every LLC is bound by this rule, except for an LLC in its first calendar year of business.
 For the first calendar year of business, an LLC will file the annual report next year.
-E.g., the LLC, which was formed in the month of January in 2021, will be submitting the annual report on April 15, 2022.
+E.g., the LLC, which was formed in January 2021, will be submitting the annual report on April 15, 2022.

 Penalties for non-filing or late filing